thejoeyweber/jaw-tools/README.md

 - **Configuration Not Found**: If you see a "configuration not found" error, run `npx jaw-tools setup` to create the configuration file.
 - **Permissions Problems**: Ensure you have write permissions to the directories where jaw-tools needs to create files.
 - **Node.js Version**: jaw-tools requires Node.js 14 or higher.
 Check your version with `node --version`.
 - **Post-Install Script Failures**: If the post-install script fails, it's designed to exit gracefully.
 You can still run `npx jaw-tools setup` manually to complete the installation.
+- **Mini-PRD Issues**: If mini-PRD commands fail, ensure you have the `fs-extra`, `glob`, and `gray-matter` packages installed.